 Besides getting the website up and running for the new business, I’m also getting the shop space set up.
 I’ll offer both online shopping and in-person shopping.

 Where the Frame and Frills shop is, was an apartment we lived in for several months while our house was renovated. (in THIS POST you can read a little about that crazy apartment renovation, and the surprise I found lurking in the rafters!)

 The decor in the apartment was quite plain, all white and neutral.
-Perfect for a tenant, but not fun, (BORING!) for a decorating studio where I hope to meet clients.
+Perfect for a tenant, but not fun, (BORING!) for a decorating DIY studio shop space where I hope to meet clients.
 It needed a bold statement.
 Finally, I’m getting to the point of this post, the bold statement is the wallpaper mural and I’m about to show you how I installed it.

 For years now, I’ve been eyeing wallpaper murals of all sorts.
 There are choices available.
 You do need to dig a bit to find them.
 A few higher end wallpaper books offer a mural or two, online I’ve searched murals out as well.
 Some of the bespoke wallpaper murals from Europe are very expensive.
 Lovely, but very expensive.
-The mural company I decided to go with for for the studio is definitely in the budget I could justify for this space.
+The mural company I decided to go with for the shop is definitely in the budget I could justify for this space.
 It was exciting to finally be installing one for the first time!
 The process was fairly simple too!